Our research

 Our laboratory's current projects include:

-1. Investigating the influence of non-genetic/epigenetic alterations, such as DNA methylation or chromatin factors, on malignant cell states.
+1. Investigating the influence of non-genetic/epigenetic alterations, such as DNA methylation or chromatin factors, on pre-malignant and malignant cell states.

-2. Examining the phenotypic plasticity of these malignant cell states.
+2. Examining the phenotypic plasticity of these pre-malignant and malignant cell states.

-3. Assessing the impact of external factors, like the tumor microenvironment, on malignant cell states.
+3. Assessing the impact of extrinsic factors, like the tumor microenvironment, on pre-malignant and malignant cell states.

 Untitled-1.png